-Along with plenty of dog-friendly accommodation options, the area also offers beautiful dog-friendly beaches, terrific dog-friendly dining and some great short walks, ideal for a relaxing getaway with your pup.
+Along with plenty of dog-friendly accommodation options, the Ulladulla region also offers beautiful dog-friendly beaches, terrific dog-friendly dining and some great short walks, ideal for a relaxing getaway with your pup.

-Dog-Friendly Beaches in Ulladulla
+Dog-Friendly Beaches in Ulladulla & Mollymook

-The Ulladulla area has a great selection of dog-friendly beaches.
+The Ulladulla and Mollymook area has a great selection of dog-friendly beaches.
 Beaches in the area have been grouped into on-leash beaches, off-leash beaches and a handful of beaches where dogs are prohibited.
 The latest details and maps are provided on the council website.

 The closest off-leash beach to the centre of Ulladulla is Ulladulla Harbour North Beach.
 Adjacent to the boat ramp on the north side of the harbour, it’s a small and sheltered beach.
 There’s lots of smells for your dog to sniff out from the fish cleaning station.

 Dogs are also limited to the section in between the beach access steps off Victor Avenue and the un-named island off the coast, although dogs are allowed to access the beach on-leash from Surfers Avenue, along a 10m wide access way.
 Dogs are not permitted at Narrawallee Lagoon.

-Heading further afield, dogs are allowed off-leash at Washerwomans Beach at Bendalong, on the north side of Lake Conjola.
+Heading further afield, dogs are also allowed off-leash at Washerwomans Beach at Bendalong, on the north side of Lake Conjola.
 I loved this beautiful calm beach, close to the Holiday Haven Bendalong park where we stayed.
 I even spotted kangaroo prints on the sand early in the morning!